ExchMaster/NHLBI-Custom-Image-Deploy-POC/ReadMe.md

 9. _EXISTINGVIRTUALNETWORKRESOURCEGROUP_:  The name of the resource group which contains the virtual network where this new VM will be deployed.
 10. _SUBNETNAME_: The name of the subnet inside the virtual network where this new VM will be deployed.

-The key thing to remember is that the new VM must be deployed into the same storage account that the source
+The key thing to remember is that the new VM must be deployed into the same storage account that the source image resides in.
+That's why the same storagea account name is used in steps 5 and 7.